thephpleague/tactician-phpstan/README.md

 It's very common to have a bridge interface from your application to any external packages, including Tactician.
 In that case, you'll have a different command bus class and Tactician-PHPStan won't catch errors because it's looking for usages of the `League\Tactician\CommandBus`.

-Instead, you can configure the command bus class to scan for:
+Instead, you can configure the command bus class to scan for, as well as (optionally) the method to use:

 ~~~
 # phpstan.neon